Skip to main content

 • recommend that further mitigations are put in place but without stopped or slowing the project deliver

-The executive directors are responsible for ensuring that financial and operational projects (for example, business cases, service re-design, strategies and other business plans) have been evaluated for their impact on quality and have assured themselves that minimum standards will not be compromised.
+The executive directors and non-board members are responsible for ensuring that financial and operational projects (for example, business cases, service re-design, cost saving strategies and other business plans) have been evaluated for their impact on quality and have assured themselves that minimum standards will not be compromised.

-The quality committee will be responsible for assuring themselves and others that the impact on quality and patient safety is monitored appropriately throughout the introduction of service change, via highlight reports, in order to ensure that emerging unintended impacts are identified and mitigated or escalated to the board.
+Quality committee will be responsible for assuring the board and others that the impact on quality and patient safety is monitored appropriately throughout the introduction of service change, via highlight reports and the risk log in order to ensure that emerging unintended impact is identified and mitigated or escalated to the board.

-Quality committee will receive a quarterly report on the activity and effectiveness of the QSIA process as part of the clinical governance process.
+Quality committee will receive a report twice a year on the activity and effectiveness of the QSIA process as part of the clinical governance process.

 Any individual with lead responsibility for completing or preparing a policy, strategy, business case, service re-design, or other plan can be the responsible author for a quality safety impact assessment (QSIA).